toedue/GIT/README.md

 # git status
-. git status is a Git command you type.
+. **git status** is a Git command you type.
-When you type git status, Git quickly looks at your entire project folder and checks to see if anything has changed since the last time you made a commit (your last save).
+When you type **git status**, Git quickly looks at your entire project folder and checks to see if anything has changed since the last time you made a commit (your last save).

 .
 It tells you the current state (status) of your project folder (repo).